snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 ![Screenshot](img/monitoring.png)
 ![Screenshot](img/logs.png)

-Looking at the logs, you should see something like this appearing.
-What you see here is the entire event's data in JSON format ready to be used.
+Looking at the logs, you should see something like this.
+What you see here is the entire event's data in JSON format.
+You have now succesfully read from the real time stream and are ready to process your events!
 ![Screenshot](img/log_details.png)

 # Okay, what next?
-Now that you have data coming out of the real time stream.
+Now that you have control over data coming out of the real time stream.
 Here are some articles with ideas on what you can do with it:
 *   [How real-time data enables personalization and engagement](https://snowplowanalytics.com/blog/2019/09/27/how-real-time-data-lets-media-companies-personalize-content-messaging-and-advertising/)
 *   [Snowplow for retail part 5](https://snowplowanalytics.com/blog/2019/03/06/snowplow-for-retail-part-5-what-can-we-do-with-data-when-were-well-established/)